timvisee/hhs-p7-spark-docker/README.md

 container.
 If the container is already running, simply run `./start` / `start.bat` again to re-open Jupyer Notebook.

+#### How do I get updates?
+New updates will automatically be installed if available when running the `./update` / `update.bat` script.
+It's recommended to use the `./update-and-start` / `update-and-start.bat` scripts to start the container in the future, as this automatically installs any available updates when avaialable before the container is starting.

 #### Do I need to enable VT-x / virtualization?
 Yes, virtualization must be enabled to use this container.